 How much does methane from cows contribute to global warming?

-Cows naturally produce methane as they digest, contributing up to 200kg of methane a year into the atmosphere.
-However, the methane produced by cows is only a fraction of total global methane emissions After carbon dioxide, methane is the second most abundant gas emitted into the atmosphere by human, though it will exist there for less time.
+Cows naturally produce methane as they digest, contributing to methane into the atmosphere.
+After carbon dioxide, methane is the second most abundant gas emitted into the atmosphere by human activity, though it will exist there for less time.

 Do humans or cows produce more methane?